Flooding and rock slides close heavily damaged I-40 section in Smoky Mountains

 HARTFORD, Tenn.
-(AP) — Heavy rain, flooding and a rock slide have again closed a section of the major cross country highway Interstate 40 along its narrow corridor through the Great Smoky Mountains.
+(AP) — Heavy rain, flooding and a rock slide have again closed a section of the major cross country highway Interstate 40 along its narrow corridor through the Great Smoky Mountains with engineers expecting the road closed for at least two weeks.

 The slide and flood happened Wednesday afternoon around mile marker 450 in Tennessee, just to the west of the state line with North Carolina, the Tennessee Department of Transportation said on social media.

-Note: This story was first published on June 19.
-It was corrected on June 20 to reflect that drivers would be heading west, not east, on I-40 before taking an official detour north on Interstate 26.